eventflow/Documentation/Documentation/GettingStarted.rst

 Getting started
 ===============

-Initializing EventFlow always start with an ``EventFlowOptions.New`` as this performs the initial bootstrap and starts the fluent configuration API.
+Initializing EventFlow always starts with an ``EventFlowOptions.New`` as this performs the initial bootstrap and starts the fluent configuration API.
 The very minimum initialization of EventFlow can be done in a single line, but wouldn't serve any purpose as no domain has been configured.